carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

 line numbers in the same file, which have to be updated whenever line numbers change due to text addition or deletion.

-To support this case, FileCheck understands the ``@LINE`` pseudo numeric variable which evaluates to the line number of the CHECK pattern where it is found.
+To support this case, FileCheck numeric expressions understand the ``@LINE`` pseudo numeric variable which evaluates to the line number of the CHECK pattern where it is found.

 This way match patterns can be put near the relevant test lines and include relative line number references, for example: